Real Chas: McCormick in CF for Astros, no twin switch here

-HOUSTON (AP) — That is the real Chas McCormick playing center field for the Houston Astros in Game 1 of the World Series.
+HOUSTON (AP) — That was the real Chas McCormick playing center field for the Houston Astros in Game 1 of the World Series.

 There was at least one time when he was growing up in the Philadelphia area that his teachers couldn’t be so sure that it was actually him in the classroom.
 It might have been his identical twin brother, Jason.